microsoft/pai/docs/manual/cluster-admin/how-to-uninstall-openpai.md

 hdfs dfs -copyToLocal hdfs://<hdfs-namenode-ip>:<hdfs-namenode-port>/ <local-folder>
 ```

-`<hdfs-namenode-ip>` and `<hdfs-namenode-port>` is the ip of PAI master and `9000` if you did't modify the default setting.
+`<hdfs-namenode-ip>` and `<hdfs-namenode-port>` are the IP of PAI master and `9000` if you didn't modify the default setting.
 Please make sure your local folder has enough capacity to hold the data you want to save.

 #### Metadata of Jobs and Users

-Metadata of jobs and users will also be lost, including job records, job log, user name, user password, etc. We do not have an automatical tool for you to backup these data.
+Metadata of jobs and users will also be lost, including job records, job log, user name, user password, etc. We do not have an automatic tool for you to backup these data.
 Please transfer the data manually if you find some are valuable.

 #### Other Resources on Kubernetes